bkrockx/Project-using-Spring-mvc-and-Hibernate/README.md

 Employee : Drop down with existing employees

-# Grid for employees with edit/delete/add option in Employee screen.
+-Grid for employees with edit/delete/add option in Employee screen.

-# Grid for client with edit/delete/add option in Client screen.
+-Grid for client with edit/delete/add option in Client screen.

-# Grid for Project with edit/delete/add option along with mapping options for employees and clients.
+-Grid for Project with edit/delete/add option along with mapping options for employees and clients.